ellysh/video-game-bots/ClickerBots/protection.md

 ```
 We have measured two time spans here:

-1. Time span between the first and the second trigger actions.
+1. The time span between the first and the second trigger actions.
-2. Time span between second and third trigger actions.
+2. The time span between second and third trigger actions.

-If subtraction of these two time spans is less than 100 milliseconds, user repeats his actions with precision of 100 milliseconds.
+If subtraction of these two time spans is less than 100 milliseconds, the user repeats his actions with the precision of 100 milliseconds.
 It is impossible for human but absolutely normal for a bot.
 Therefore, the protection system concludes that these actions have been simulated by a bot.
 The message box with "Clicker bot detected!" text is displayed in this case.

 This is full code of the [`TimeSpanProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/TimeSpanProtection.au3) script with skipped content of `_KeyHandler` and `AnalyzeKey` functions:
 ```AutoIt